Non-Costumey Ways to Wear Southwestern Style Clothing

 4. Fringe is Fabulous

 Get an upgrade from your basic tee.
-Choose a fringe sweater or top to give a touch of the southwest feels to a casual look.
+Choose a fringe sweater or top to give a touch of the Southwest feel to a casual look.
 Wear your fringe tee with simple jeans or tan pants for a weekend-ready outfit that can take you anywhere.

 5. Rock those Tribal Colors

-It’s tempting to pair bright and colorful southwestern pieces with all black or all navy, but instead, pair them with warm, dusty neutrals to round out your look.
+It’s tempting to pair bright and colorful southwestern pieces with all-black or all-navy outfits, but instead, pair them with warm, dusty neutrals to round out your look.
 Try a blanket poncho in soft beige, taupe, and stone shades.
 Olive, cognac, and warm brown hues look fabulous with southwestern pieces.
 Mimic the colors of a southwestern landscape in your outfit to tap into the look in a super-subtle way and make your ensemble look more authentic.

 6. Avoid Rustic Head to Toe

 There’s cute, and there’s costume-like.
 Don’t wear this rustic look head to toe to avoid the latter.
-Limit yourself to 1,2 or maybe three western elements in your outfit.
-Feather jewelry, oversized belts, or turquoise- can also make your business appear dated especially if you try to wear them all together.
+Limit yourself to one, two, or maybe three Western elements in your outfit.
+Feather jewelry, oversized belts, or turquoise- can also make your business appear dated, especially if you try to wear them all together.
 Instead, feature one native statement piece and build around it.
-Or, wear minimal jewelry like a simple watch, stud earrings, and maybe a fun bangle of Silver.
-If your ensemble doesn’t include western boots, go for elegant pumps, booties, or flats to quietly finish your look.
+Or, wear minimal jewelry, such as a simple watch, stud earrings, and perhaps a fun silver bangle.
+If your ensemble doesn’t include western boots, go for elegant pumps, booties, or flats to finish your look quietly.

 7. Carry a Southwest-Inspired Bag